 - CON: Shy locals

-South Koreans are often unable to speak much English or are too shy to attempt it for fear of making a mistake.
-While there are exceptions, it’s common for locals to shy away from answering a question completely, for lack of English skills.
+South Koreans are often unable to speak much English or are too shy to attempt it for fear of making mistakes.
+While there are exceptions, it’s common for locals to completely shy away from answering a question for lack of English skills.

 Work culture in South Korea

-Koreans value their interpersonal relationships with co-workers and will make it a priority to get to know each other.
+Koreans value their interpersonal relationships with co-workers and will prioritise getting to know each other.
 The standard corporate atmosphere can be highly social, with employees often going drinking and dining after work, followed by a trip to a karaoke bar.

 - CON: Unpredictable scheduling

-Koreans will often make last-minute adjustments to meetings and schedules and expats will need a certain degree of flexibility to accommodate to this.
-Expect unplanned meetings, projects and cancellations as well as obligatory social gatherings after work, which are only announced shortly before the day's end.
+Koreans will often make last-minute adjustments to meetings and schedules, and expats will need a certain degree of flexibility to accommodate this.
+Expect unplanned meetings, projects and cancellations, as well as obligatory social gatherings after work, which are only announced shortly before the day's end.

 - CON: High-pressure work environment

 There is a lot of pressure put on employees working in South Korea to perform.
 This often leads to employees working longer hours than they may be contracted for.
 Taking sick leave is also frowned upon, as it shows a lack of commitment to one's job.
-It isn't uncommon to see people coming in for work, or children going to school, while they're sick.
+It isn't uncommon to see people coming in for work or children going to school while sick.

 Cost of living in South Korea